Ambrosini SAI.207

-The Ambrosini SAI.207 was a light fighter interceptor built entirely from wood and developed in Italy during World War II.
-Powered by a single 750 hp Isotta Fraschini Delta, the SAI.207 enjoyed limited success during evaluation of the 12 pre-production aircraft.
+The Ambrosini SAI.207 was a light fighter interceptor and developed in Italy during World War II.
+Developed from the pre-war SAI.7 racing aircraft it was built entirely from wood, Powered by a single 750 hp Isotta Fraschini Delta, the SAI.207 enjoyed limited success during evaluation of the 12 pre-production aircraft.

 Development

 The SAI.207 was developed from the Ambrosini SAI.7 racing and sporting monoplane after the light fighter concept had been proven with the Ambrosini SAI.207 prototype.
 Stefanutti designed the aircraft to have a lightweight structure and light armament to allow lower-powered engines to be used, without unduly reducing performance.

-The first of three prototypes was completed and flown in the Autumn of 1940.
+The first of three prototypes was completed and flown in the autumn of 1940.
 The SAI.207 was a fighter development of the SAI.7, with identical dimensions, apart from length, at 8.02 m and the 402.7 kW Isotta Fraschini Gamma engine.
 Weighing only 1,000 kg the Sai.107 reached a speed of 563 km/h in trials held at the Guidonia research establishment and manoeuvrability proved to be excellent.
 The SAI.107 was lost, along with pilot Arturo Ferrarin, in a crash on 18 July 1941.

 Two more fighter prototypes were built as SAI.207s, flying for the first time in the spring of 1941 and 1942.